mosman7/Cloud_Computing_AWS/ec2_Instances.md

 `scp -i access.pem -r ~/Documents/directory1 ubuntu@0.0.0.0:/home/ubuntu/`
 - In my case i did `scp -i eng130.pem -r /C:/Users/moham/eng130_virtualisation/app/ ubuntu@ec2-52-214-111-95.eu-west-1.compute.amazonaws.com`
 - ssh back into vm and do `ls`
-- imported files should be present
+- imported files should now be present

+### User Data
+User data is a script that an instance runs when it starts.
+You can use user data to automate the configuration of your instances.
+For example, you can use user data to install software, configure security, or download data from a remote location.